International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_5_System_Layer/3_5_0_System_Layer.md

 in order to meet the requirements specified on the Functional Layer, resulting in what can be considered the technical core of the International Data Spaces.

-From the requirements identified on the Functional Layer, three major technical components result:
+From the requirements identified on the Functional Layer, three major technical components result that require further specifications on the System Layer:
 - the Connector,
+- the App Store,
+- the Metadata Broker,
+- the Clearing House,
-- the Broker, and
+- the Vocabulary Hub, and
-- the App Store.
+- the ParIS.

 How these components interact with each other is depicted in Figure 3.31.

-The Connector, the Broker, and the App Store are supported by four additional components (which are not specific to the International Data Spaces, but specified for the International Data Spaces):
+The Connector, the Metadata Broker, and the App Store are supported by four additional components (which are not specific to the International Data Spaces, but specified for the International Data Spaces):